mgwalker/mudz.me/main_dishes/Alfredo.md

 ## Ingredients

 * 1/2 cup butter
-* 8 ounces cream cheese
+* 2 cups heavy cream
-* 1/2 cup mozzarella
-* 1/2 cup swiss cheese
+* 1/8 teaspoon ground nutmeg
-* 1/2 cup grated parmesan cheese
+* 1 1/2 cups grated parmesan cheese
-* 1/4 teaspoon garlic powder
-* 1 teaspoon Italian seasoning
-* 1 cup heavy cream
+* Salt and pepper, to taste
 * 1 pound cooked fettuccine noodles

 ## Directions

-Melt butter over low heat.
-Add cream cheese, stir until smooth.
-Add in mozzarella, swiss, and parmesan one at a time, stirring until smooth.
+Melt the butter over low heat.
+Add the cream and nutmeg, and whisk to combine.
+Bring to a simmer, and cook for 2 minutes.
+Remove from the heat.
+Whisk in the parmesan until smooth.
+Toss with the pasta and serve.
-Stir in garlic powder and Italian seasoning.
-Cut with cream.
-Pour over fettuccine.